 - Do you know any famous writers?

 - I've met many writers.
 Some are good friends.
 Others might think, "This guy looks familiar," but not really know where we've met before.
-I know most of the writers on my links page.
 I also know some excellent artists.
 When I was designing video games, I worked with Marshall Rogers.
 He's one of the comic artists who drew Batman.
 I also worked with Glen Schofield.
 He later did artwork for Gex 2 and lots of other games, and I believe he recently produced the second Lord of the Rings game for Electronic Arts.
 I'm sure some of the kids I meet at schools will go on to do amazing things and become very famous.

 - Will you come visit my school?

 - I do come to schools, but this takes a lot of planning.
 The school has to get in touch with me ahead of time to find a good day for me to come.
 If the school is far away, we also have to plan for travel.
 I like visiting schools and meeting kids.
 I think it's important for writers to realize that there are real people out there reading and reacting to their books.